UedaTakeyuki/koshinto-doc/docs/sansi/interface.md

-# Interface of Sansi
+# C API of Sansi

-int confirm(char *substitutebid, char *secretstring, char *safekeepedkey)
+int ``confirm``(char *substitutebid, char *secretstring, char *safekeepedkey)

 ## return

 - ng_confirmed: The result of confirm is **NG**.
-Your application should be exited because it is execution in an unintended environment.
+Your application should be exited because this is execution on an unintended environment.
+- ok_confirmed: The result of confirm is **NG**.
+Your application can execute because this is execution on an intended environment.
+- error_network: The message from koshinto was a timeout.
+There is no way to know whether on the intentional environment or not, so it depends on the nature of the application whether it is considered a mere accident and generously allowed to execute, or it is considered an intentional network blockage and refused to execute.
+- error_internal: Internal error of sansi or koshinto.
+I would appreciate it if you could send me an issue report.

+## params

+### substitutebid

 ```c:
 /**